connornishijima/Lixie-arduino/README.md

 ![Lixie Library](http://i.imgur.com/nFgz0Zt.jpg)

 #Library for driving Lixie edge-lit displays!
-*Disclaimer: This library is still in early development and may change drastically in the coming weeks!*
+*Disclaimer: This library is still in early development and may change drastically in the coming weeks!
+It also depends on the "FastLED" library from Daniel Garcia, so make sure you have that installed as well!*

 This library allows for easy writing to Lixie digit displays!
 It takes care of all the addressing and updating for you!